Diderot-Language/examples/life/README.md

 	unu quantize -b 8 |
 	unu resample -s x4 x4 = -k box -c cell |
 	unu dice -a 2 -ff state-%04d.png -o ./

-[ImageMagick](http://www.imagemagick.org)'s `convert` can then make an animated GIF:
+These example programs are mainly to demonstrate Diderot, but learning some `unu` is a possible side-effect.
+Type `unu` to get a list of all `unu` commands, and type, for example, `unu quantize` or `unu resample` to get the usage info for those commands, to learn about how they are being used above.
+Finally, [ImageMagick](http://www.imagemagick.org)'s `convert` can then make an animated GIF:

 	convert -delay 2 state*.png gosperglidergun.gif